fludim/docs/index.md

 # Home

 An overview of all things Fluid Dimensions.
-Generic description here, and enjoy!
+This is a pack that enhances and extends the end-game, with new locations and mechanics to explore just outside of the vanilla dimensions.

 ## Features